My Ruin: Neanderthal

 Another side project is Mick Murphy's side project Neanderthal.
 This is a solo outing, often described by the man himself as instrumental-metal in which Mick writes, performs, records and produces all that is heard.

 The first album, Start a Fire with Rock, was released in 2006 as a 14-song CD and 2nd album Take The Ride, was released in 2007.
 Both were also available as a USB wristband in the band's merchandise store.
 They have since been re-mastered and re-released online via bandcamp.com along with a number of other recordings.

 Blasphemous Girl Designs

 Blasphemous Girl Designs initially focused on My Ruin band merchandise and de-constructed clothing.
-The brand later went on to focus primarily on jewellery and wearable art.
+The brand later went on to focus primarily on jewelry and wearable art.
 Blasphemous Girl Designs was founded in 2001 and an online store was opened in 2009.
 Tairrie hand makes everything herself again in keeping with her DIY ethic.
 In recent years the brands tagline has been; "Wearable art for the individual at heart".

 In an interview in September 2011, Tairrie expressed plans to grow her BGD brand: "When the time is right it might be nice to take it to the next level at some point and get a few of my ideas backed by a larger company."